slingr-stack/http-package/README.md

 All methods in the Javascript API allow the following options:

 - `path`: the URL you will send the request.
-Keep in mind that if you configured a `Base URL` in the service this path will be appended to the URL.
+Keep in mind that if you configured a `Base URL` in the package this path will be appended to the URL.
 - `params`: an object with query parameters for the request (they go in the query string part of the request).
 - `headers`: an object with headers to send in the request.
-  If you provide headers, these will override the ones defined in the service's configuration.
+  If you provide headers, these will override the ones defined in the package's configuration.
 - `body`: this is the body of the request.
 If you are using JSON, you can directly send an object or array, and it will be automatically converted to a JSON string.
 If you are using an XML content type, this will be converted based on the rules defined [above](#xml).
+- `àuthorization`: an object with the method of authorization as explained above.
+- `settings`: an object with each option to customize the request

+Check each method to see how to pass these options.

+## Settings

+- `connectionTimeout`: overwrites the [`Connection timeout`](#connection-timeout) configuration set on the package only for the request.
+- `readTimeout`: overwrites the [`Read timeout`](#read-timeout) configuration set on the package only for the request.
+- `followRedirects`: overwrites the [`Follow redirects`](#follow-redirects) configuration set on the package only for the request.
+- `maxRedirects`: the maximum value of hosts that a request with code 3xx will pass through (default: 10)
 - `fullResponse`: controls what will be set in the response.
 If `true` the response when calling an HTTP method will be an object with fields `status`, `headers` and `body`.
 This is important if you need to check status or headers in the response.
-- `connectionTimeout`: overwrites the [`Connection timeout`](#connection-timeout) configuration set on the service only for the request.
-- `readTimeout`: overwrites the [`Read timeout`](#read-timeout) configuration set on the service only for the request.
+- `forceDownload`: to download files.
+- `downloadSync`: to download files syncronic, blocking the execution (needed the previous flag).
+- `encodeUrl`: this flag codifies the url with UTF-8 encoding. (if the url has been previously encoded should be true)
-- `followRedirects`: overwrites the [`Follow redirects`](#follow-redirects) configuration set on the service only for the request.
+- `forceDisableCookies`: overwrites the [`Remember cookies`](#remember-cookies) configuration set on the package only for the request.

-Check each method to see how to pass these options.
+  (take account that this flag is the opposite than the configuration)
+- `removeRefererHeaderOnRedirect`: remove the "Referer" header from the response.
+- `defaultCallback`: callback function.
+- `followAuthorizationHeader`: maintain the "Authorization" header when are 3xx codes.
+- `followOriginalHttpMethod`: maintain the "Method" of the request when are 3xx codes.
+- `useSSL`: allow configure SSL.
+- `fileName`: the name of the file that would be downloaded (needs the forceDownload flag otherwise is ignored).
+- `multipart`: allows sending multipart content.

+## Methods

-## GET requests
+### GET requests

 You can make `GET` requests like this: